etc/shanghai-lecture/content/en/_index.md

 ---
 title: "The Shanghai Lecture in Philosophy"

-description: "Coming May 2024"
+description: "An annual lecture series at NYU Shanghai"
 cascade:
   featured_image: '/images/zhang-kechun-doutuanshan.jpg'
 ---

-An annual lecture series at [NYU Shanghai](https://shanghai.nyu.edu/).
+Organised by the philosophy faculty at NYU Shanghai, the Shanghai Lecture in Philosophy is a platform for exchange between philosophers inside and outside China.